degutos/k8s-cka/notes/introduction.md

 - We can undo deployment update if something went wrong by rolling back to last version stable.
 - We can pause all the environment make a change and resume again, in case we need of this resource
 - When we create a deployment, kubernetes create deployment, replicaset and pods all together
+- The command "Kubectl get all" show us all the above resources created
 - The deployment definition file is similar to replicaset definition file except for the kind which is Deployment instead ReplicaSet

 #### Example of yaml file to create a deployment